 Your lens setting for Auto or Manual is on the lens itself, not within the interface of your DSLR.

-The image below is a Nikon lens, with “M” denoting Manual and M/A denoting Autofocus.
-On a Canon lens, the letters are AF/MF for Autofocus/Manual (or sometimes just A/M) respectively.
-Make sure your lens is set to Manual focus.
+The image below is a Nikon lens, with “M” denoting Manual and "M/A" denoting Autofocus.
+On a Canon lens, the letters are "MF" for Manual Focus and "AF" for Autofocus (or sometimes just "M" or "A" respectively.

-The reason why this happens is simple: your lens and camera are focusing on what is closest to the lens itself.
+The reason why this happens is simple: your lens and camera are focusing on what is CLOSEST to the lens itself.
 Naturally, your subject’s nose, chin and forehead will be ever-so-slightly closer to the lens than their eyes – we’re talking millimeters here, but it is still enough to throw off the focus in your image.